 - The trading app rally is going to try and sell 80,000 "shares" of a 1776 broadside Declaration of Independence for $25 each.

 - Susan Stewart's The Ruins Lesson and Jessica Maier's The Eternal City; review by Anthony Grafton in the LRB.

-- Books & Works on Paper at William Bunch Auctions on 23 July.
+- Books and Works on Paper at Forum Auctions on 6 May.